 - Mistaken Identity; you yourself are victim of fraud.

 There are many strategies for different situations, the key to a successful outcome in a check fraud case is to take control of your case early on!

 If you are charged with any type of check fraud, especially if you are facing a felony charges, the best thing you could do is find an experienced criminal defense attorney in your jurisdiction.
 Attorney Vik Monder is a skilled criminal defense attorney who practices check fraud criminal defense in San Diego.
 He has great contacts with police investigators and prosecutors in this community.
-For the best legal defense, call him now so he can put his knowledge of the local judicial system at your disposal.
+For the best legal defense when facing check fraud charges, auto insurance fraud charges or other fraud charges, call him now so he can put his knowledge of the local judicial system at your disposal.